ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 - Supports Kraken2 or KrakenUniq for read classification.
 - Supports HISAT2 or Bowtie2 for host filtering.
-- Automatically builds the latest MicrobialDB nucleotide and protein Kraken2 databases (or for KrakenUniq nucleotide onl).
+- Automatically builds the latest MicrobialDB nucleotide and protein Kraken2 databases (or for KrakenUniq nucleotide only).
 MicrobialDB consists of archaea, bacteria, viral, human, UniVec_Core, and eukaryotic pathogen genomes (EuPathDBv54) with contaminants removed.
 - Includes the option to do a second pass Kraken2 protein translated